zackmwangi/rem_accent_challenge/README.md

 streamlit run app.py

 ```
-Tha app will then be accesible at a URL displayed when the streamlit UI runs.
+The app will then be accesible at a URL displayed when the streamlit UI runs.

 #### Usage Screenshots